 If your child is considering a gap year, discuss these points before making this important decision together.

 Ultimately, it all boils down to having a plan.
-With a plan, chances are better that your child will accomplish much.
+Chances are your child will accomplish much more with a plan than without one.
 Experts recommend that students pursue the college search and application process while still in high school and begin planning the year off then.
 Once accepted into college, he can ask that his admission be deferred for a semester or a year.

 Planning a gap year?
 Whether you want to go with a group or customize your own adventure, here are some places to get ideas and advice: